kodecocodes/i9t/swift-2/swift-2.markdown

 Right!
 How about creating an extension on the `MutableCollectionType` protocol where conformers of the protocol have an Index (you need to use ordered collections if you want to retain sort order).

-Type the following into the "Additional Things" page in the chapter's playground.
+Type the following into the **Additional Things** page in the chapter's playground.

 ```
 extension MutableCollectionType where Self.Index == Int {